elesiuta/backupy/README.md

 - Source and destination directories can be any accessible directory
 - Destination can be empty or contain files from a previous backup, matching files on both sides will be skipped
 - Main modes
   - Backup mode: copies files that are only in source to destination
   - Mirror mode: copies files that are only in source to destination and deletes files that are only in destination
   - Sync mode: copies files that are only in source to destination and copies files that are only in destination to source
 - Selection modes (which file to select in cases where different versions exist on both sides)
   - Source
   - Destination
-  - Newer
+  - Newer (based on last modified time)
   - None (differing files will only be logged for manual intervention)
+- Compare modes (how to detect which files have changed)
+  - Attributes: compare file attributes (size and last modified time)
+  - Attributes+: save time by only calculating CRCs for new files and ones with changed attributes then store it for future verification
+  - CRC: compare file attributes and CRC for every file, and checks previously stored CRCs to detect corruption
 - Test your settings first with the 'norun' flag
 ## Command Line Interface
 ```